superfluid-org/fluid/docs/USER_GUIDE.md

 ### Staking

-Staking allows you to earn rewards from the penalties collected when other users unlock their tokens.
+Staking allows you to earn rewards from the penalties collected when other users withdraw their tokens.

 #### How to Stake

 **Requirements**:

-- You must have available SUP tokens in your locker
+- You must have available SUP tokens in your Reserve

 **Note**: After staking, there's a 7-days cooldown before you can unstake **Note**: The 7-days cooldown period is reset at every staking event